knative/docs/docs/serving/using-a-tls-cert.md

      --cert cert.pem
    ```

-   where `key.pem` and `cert.pem` are your private key and certificate files.
    Note that the `istio-ingressgateway-certs` secret name is required.

 1. Configure Knative to use the new secret that you created for HTTPS